9jha27/JobPlacementDashboard/README.md

 <h3 id=#back-end">Back-End Stories</h3>
 I was able to work on several smaller back-end stories.
 The one I am most proud of is refactoring a previously written seed method so that it was more useful when adding future content from the webpage.
-It was not originally written as a list, so I rewrote the code so that a future developer might be able to simply add new DisplayInfo objects to the list.
+It was not originally written as a list, so I cleaned the code so that a future developer might be able to simply add new DisplayInfo objects to the list.
 For this story, I also seeded the company history and mission statements and created a ViewBag to display these contents dynamically from the database if they are ever updated.

 ```
 protected void SeedDisplayInfo()
     {
-    var info = new List<DisplayInfo>()
+    var info = new List<DisplayInfo>() //re-formatted the seed method so it will be easier to add information later if needed
             {
                 new DisplayInfo
                 {
                     Title = "Archive Page-title",
                     TextContent = "Theatre Vertigo Archive"
                 },

                 new DisplayInfo
                 {
+                    Title = "Archive Page-content",
+                    TextContent = "In 1997, Theatre Vertigo was founded by Paul Floding, Nanette Pettit and Jeff Meyers.  " +
+                    "Since then, Theatre Vertigo has performed in numerous spaces including The Russell Street Theater, " +
+                    "The Electric Company, Theater!Theatre!, and their current home, The Shoebox Theater." +
+                    "From 2003 to 2014, Theatre Vertigo produced Anonymous Theatre as a summer fundraiser in collaboration " +
+                    "with The Anonymous Theatre Company.
+Other past collaborations include defunkt theatre, " +
+                    "Stark Raving Theater, and Tears of Joy Theatre." +
+                    "<br />" +
+                    "<br />" +
+                    "Theatre Vertigo has worked on world premieres including <i>Faust</i>. <i>Us</i> by Joseph Fisher, " +
+                    "<i>99 Ways to Fuck a Swan</i> by Kim Rosenstock, and <i>The End of Sex</i> by Craig Jessen." +
+                    "In 2016, Theatre Vertigo produced its first officially commissioned work from a playwright, <i>I Want " +
+                    "To Destroy You</i>, by Rob Handel."
+                    //For the Archive content page - same as the content in "History" DisplayInfo, but decided to leave it in case
+                    //the theater wants to change this content on the archive page.
+                },

+                new DisplayInfo
+                {
                     Title = "History",
                     TextContent = "In 1997, Theatre Vertigo was founded by Paul Floding, Nanette Pettit and Jeff Meyers.  " +
                     "Since then, Theatre Vertigo has performed in numerous spaces including The Russell Street Theater, " +
-                    "The Electric Company, Theater!Theatre!, and their current home, The Shoebox Theater. " +
+                    "The Electric Company, Theater!Theatre!, and their current home, The Shoebox Theater." +
-                    "From 2003 to 2014, Theatre Vertigo produced Anonymous Theatre as a summer fundraiser in collaboration with The Anonymous Theatre Company." +
+                    "From 2003 to 2014, Theatre Vertigo produced Anonymous Theatre as a summer fundraiser in collaboration " +
-                    "Other past collaborations include defunkt theatre, Stark Raving Theater, and Tears of Joy Theatre." +
+                    "with The Anonymous Theatre Company.
+Other past collaborations include defunkt theatre, " +
+                    "Stark Raving Theater, and Tears of Joy Theatre." +
+                    "<br />" +
+                    "<br />" +
-                    "\nTheatre Vertigo has worked on world premieres including Faust Us by Joseph Fisher, 99 Ways to Fuck a " +
+                    "Theatre Vertigo has worked on world premieres including <i>Faust</i>. <i>Us</i> by Joseph Fisher, " +
-                    "Swan by Kim Rosenstock, and The End of Sex by Craig Jessen.
-In 2016, Theatre Vertigo produced its first " +
+                    "<i>99 Ways to Fuck a Swan</i> by Kim Rosenstock, and <i>The End of Sex</i> by Craig Jessen." +
-                    "officially commissioned work from a playwright, I Want To Destroy You, by Rob Handel."
+                    "In 2016, Theatre Vertigo produced its first officially commissioned work from a playwright, <i>I Want " +
+                    "To Destroy You</i>, by Rob Handel."
                 },

                 new DisplayInfo
                 {
                     Title = "Mission",
                     TextContent = "Theatre Vertigo’s mission is to engage audiences through compelling, " +
                     "ensemble - driven theatre with a focus on producing and developing new and rarely seen works."
                 }
             };
             info.ForEach(infos => context.DisplayInfo.AddOrUpdate(x => new { x.Title, x.TextContent }, infos));
             context.SaveChanges();
         }
+    }
 ```

-Added a ViewBag for the seeded History and Mission details
+I then used ViewData to display the information on the page.

 ```